German National Library of Science and Technology: Research projects

 As part of the German national research infrastructure, the TIB conducts its own applied research, particularly in the field of information science.
 In cooperation with a variety of other institutions, these projects focus on the areas of visual searching, data visualization, the Semantic Web, and the Future Internet.

 PROBADO 3D

 PROBADO is a project to develop tools for the automatic indexing, storage and delivery of non-textual documents such as 3D models.
 Its goal is to enable academic libraries to deal with multimedia objects just as easily as with textual information.
 Tools include searching by intuitive drawing in 2D and 3D and delivery of results while drawing.
 For this initiative the TIB partnered with the Technical University of Darmstadt, the University of Bonn and the Technical University of Graz.
-It is funded by the DFG.

 Visual access to research data

 This project, funded by the Leibniz Association, is a joint effort of the TIB, the GRIS Darmstadt (Interactive Graphics Systems at the Technical University of Darmstadt) and the IGD (Fraunhofer Institute for Computer Graphics).
 It deals with developing approaches to the interactive, graphical access to research data in order to make it easily represented and searchable.
 The project is tasked with developing methods for data analysis, visual search systems, metadata-based searching and prototype implementation.